hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 >Further, what are conceptual limitations.
 For example, in a bi-directional mapping system properties of single elements might be modified and reflected in the code.
 This might not be possible for properties of elements created in loops.

 The major conceptual limitation is that there is no possibility to restore the applications situation by restoring the state.
 The model is always restored by replaying message sends.
-This is because the idea behind the debugger is that the user input is the relevant and unchangeable part of a running application.
+This is because the original idea behind the debugger is that the user input is the relevant and unchangeable part of a running application.
 The structure of the model may be changed when the source code is changed and therefore the old state of the application does not work with the new source code.
 The debugger assumes that, while the model may change, the application will always be able to process the input that already happened in a correct manner.
 This is why the situation is restored by replaying user input and not by restoring state.
+If the messages in the message history to not match the messages the application expects, the message history is cleared and the application starts with an empty message history.
-Another not necessarily conceptual limitation is the absence of direct manipulation.
-There is no way to influence values in the source code through sliders (only by changing the values in an editor or IDE), the model is not editable, and message send can not be altered.
+Another, not necessarily conceptual, limitation is the absence of ways to manipulate runtime state.
+There is no way to influence values in the source code through sliders (only by changing the values in an editor or IDE), the model is not editable, and message sends can not be altered.
 Not even the payload of messages that carry values can be manipulated.
 The scope of the debugger is clearly only on restoring an applications situation by replaying all logged input.

 ### What happens when the live parts of the system fail/break?